 - a non-verbal toddler (over 18 months old) that doesn’t use gestures such as pointing or babbling to communicate needs or desires.

 Always discuss your concerns with your pediatrician, and in the U.S., consider a free evaluation through your local Early Intervention program if you continue to see behaviors that keep you up at night.
 Therapy services are free as well, and they continue until your child is eligible for school-related services provided by your local district.
-They can help you!

 - If you are looking for strategies to help your child handle daily life tasks such as cutting nails or tolerating hair cutting, take a look at Why Cutting Nails Is Such a Challenge for Autistic and Sensory Kids and What Helps Sensitive Kids Handle Haircuts?.